alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-12-01-decision-trees.markdown

 date:   2019-12-01 13:15:16 +0200
 categories: machine learning
 ---
 A short introduction to decision trees (CART).

-### What are decision trees

 Decision trees are a supervised machine learning technique used for classification and regression problems.
 Since the launch of XGBoost, it has been the preferred way of tackling problems at machine learning competitions and not only, because of easy setup, learning speed, straightforward tuning parameters, easy to reason about results and, above all, very good results.
 Arguably, with current implementations, decision trees outperform many of the other machine learning techniques.

+### Classification and Prediction

 As with every other supervised learning techniques, the input to the algorithm in its learning phase is a set of predictors, `Xij`, and a set of predicted variables `Yj`, with `i` between `0` and `K`, the features, and `j` between `0` and `N`, the number of points in the training set.

 If the problem is one of classification the `Yj` labels, with `Yj` belonging to a finite set of labels, `L`, with `size(L) << N`.
 If the problem is a regression, then `Yj` are  numeric values.

 The output is a decision tree which, for a new input vector, `X'` will predict its class (or the regressed value), `Y'`.
 If the problem is one of classification, the label predicted will be the label obtained by the majority vote from the points contained in one of its leafs.
 If the problem is one of regression, the value predicted will be the average values `Yj` of the points contained in the un-split set at one of its leafs.

 ### Principles